learncytech4good/youtube_tutorials/indexer-clustering-setup/indexer-clustering-setup.md

 ## Command Reference

-This documentation provides a set of commands for managing a Splunk clustered environment.
+This table provides a set of commands for managing a Splunk clustered environment.
 These commands help in configuring, validating, applying, and monitoring cluster bundles.

 | Command                               | Description                                      |
 |---------------------------------------|--------------------------------------------------|